 I love the patina on this one!

 I have a thing for old mason jars and I found these ones in the attic when I bought my building.
 They are all painted with Miss Mustard Seed's milk paint using bonding agent and a wax puck over the lettering for easy distressing.
 I have a tutorial about painting on glass if you want more details.
-The colours of these jars are: french enamel (top left), dried lavender (top right) and artissimo (bottom left).
+The colours of these jars are: french enamel (top left), dried lavender (top right - colour is no longer available) and artissimo (bottom left).

 The milking stool is also painted in artissimo.
 The little chair is a recent score that I paid $5 for.
 Sweet!